unixunion/py-solace-provision/README.md

         password: admin

-## Object Files
+## Yaml Object Files

 All solace managed objects can be represented as YAML files. see [data/](data/) for some examples.
 These can be created by querying the appliance for the relevant object.
 Note that some attributes are NOT retrieved from appliances during GET operations.
 Some examples are items such as credentials.
+There is a task to create this feature using the `opaque_password` parameter.

-Solace has a tendency to have incompatible attributes, and these should be removed from YAML before submitting to appliance.
+Solace Objects have a tendency to have incompatible attributes, and these should be removed from YAML before submitting to appliance.
 Examples of these are commented out in [data/](/data) files.
 For example, you cannot use clearPercent and clearValue at same time.

     eventEgressFlowCountThreshold:
       clearPercent: 40